robbinjohansson/haywire-grav/.github/CONTRIBUTING.md

 Thank you for taking an interest in Haywire theme for Grav CMS, please follow the instructions below when contributing to the theme.

-## Bug/Issue Reporting Guidelines
+## Bug Reporting

-Create an [issue](https://github.com/robbinfellow/haywire-grav/issues) with detailed information regarding the bug/issue.
-Please follow the issue template guidelines provided when creating a new issue.
+Create an issue using the [Bug Report Template.](https://github.com/robbinfellow/haywire-grav/issues/new?template=Bug_Report.md)

-## Feature Request Guidelines
+## Feature Request

-Create an [issue](https://github.com/robbinfellow/haywire-grav/issues) with detailed information regarding the feature request.
-Please follow the issue template guidelines provided when creating a new issue.
+Create an issue using the [Feature Request Template.](https://github.com/robbinfellow/haywire-grav/issues/new?template=Feature_Request.md)

-## Pull Request Guidelines
+## Pull Request

 - The `master` branch is basically just a snapshot of the latest stable release.
 All development should be done in dedicated branches. **Do not submit PRs against the `master` branch.**